Why Is My Cactus Turning Pink?

 Cactus kept on the windowsill may get sunburn as glass magnifies sun rays.
 The situation will aggravate if your plant is on or near a south-facing window.

-outdoors, slowly expose it to the sunlight, initially keeping it in a partially shaded place.
+While shifting your cactus plant outdoors, make sure that you have slowly exposed it to the sunlight, initially keeping it in a partially shaded place.

 Drastic changes in light intensity will stress the plant making it retaliate by turning pinkish.

-• Indoors, you can keep your plant near a north-facing or west-facing window.
+- If indoors, you can keep your plant near a north-facing or west-facing window.
 Make sure that it gets a daily dose of at least six hours of bright, indirect light.

 Excess Heat